alexeist/PHP-e-gallery-shop/README.md

 The easy to use the automatic publisher for any photos with one textfile. written by unclassified method in PHP For using this cms you need:

-a: To upload this archive into a it's root directory on your server
+a: To upload this archive into it's root directory on your server

 b: create the subdirectory of the product list(cathegory) according expample.